DJTakushi/dblog/_posts/2021-12-28-2021-Christmas-card.md

 <blockquote class="imgur-embed-pub" lang="en" data-id="a/gBTTPr0"  ><a href="//imgur.com/a/gBTTPr0">Japan Twilight</a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>
 </div>

 Leaving this place is a sad thought for me.
 I've wanted to live here since elementary school, and deciding to move back feels like giving up on a dream.
 My positive spin on this is that I'm exchanging this dream so I can pursue new ones.
-Moving back will allow me to grow faster professionally, contribute better to real-estate projects with my sister, and live the more empowered life that I want to live.
+Moving back will allow me to grow faster professionally, contribute better to real-estate projects with my partner, and live the more empowered life that I want to live.

 <div class="img-m">
 <blockquote class="imgur-embed-pub" lang="en" data-id="a/vJT656l"  ><a href="//imgur.com/a/vJT656l">Danny Montage</a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>